koenw/dotfiles/README.md

 to `zsh.d` in this repo.
 Lines in `.linkignore` are matched by (grep) regex.

-If a file or directory is already present where we want to create our symlink, it is moved to the 'backup' directory.
+If a file or directory is already present where we want to create our symlink, it is moved to a backup directory in the repo root.

 Usage: ./link.sh [options]